cocos/cocos-docs/en/editor/assets/index.md

 - The **Asset List** presents the contents of the project's asset folder in a tree structure, which by default includes the **assets** and **internal** base repositories (DBs for short).

     - **assets** is similar to the file manager in the operating system, only assets placed in the `assets` directory of the project folder will be displayed here.
-For a description of the project folder structure, please refer to [Project Structure](../../getting-started/project-structure/index.md).
+For a description of the project folder structure, please refer to the [Project Structure](../../getting-started/project-structure/index.md) documentation.
     - The **internal** contains the default built-in assets (read-only).
 Built-in assets can be copied, but cannot be added, deleted, or changed.
 It can be dragged and dropped into **assets** as an asset template, i.e. a new project asset is created.

 - The panel currently supports shortcuts for manipulating assets, including: